Neraud/home-server/docs/Vagrant.md

 Z-Wave JS UI is not automatically installed for Vagrant.
 It requires access to a ZWave serial device (most probably exposed on a TCP port via ser2net).

-If configured and deployed, it can be accessed using `user_local` / `Passw0rd` on the web ui.
+If configured and deployed, it can be accessed using `admin` / `zwave` on the web ui.

 It can be added as an integration in Home Assistant using the following URL : `ws://zwavejsui.home-zwave-js-ui.svc.cluster.local:3000`.